Internet Control Message Protocol (ICMP)

 ICMP-based Attacks

-Example of ICMP Flood - An attacker might use a botnet to send thousands of ICMP Echo Requests per second to a target server, potentially causing a denial of service.
+An attacker might leverage a botnet to send thousands of ICMP Echo Requests per second to a target server.
+This flood of requests consumes server resources, potentially leading to a denial-of-service (DoS) situation, where legitimate traffic cannot be processed effectively.

 Mitigation Strategies